AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 [!DNL Experience Platform] makes it easy to denote an identity field through the use of an **[!UICONTROL Identity]** checkbox in the [!DNL Schema Editor].
 However, you must determine which field is the best candidate to use as an identity, based on the nature of your data.

-For example, there may be thousands of loyalty program members belonging to the same "loyalty level", but each member of the loyalty program has a unique "[!DNL loyaltyId]" (which in this instance is the individual member's email address).
-The fact that "[!DNL loyaltyId]" is a unique identifier for each member makes it a good candidate for an identity field, whereas "loyalty level" is not.
+For example, there may be thousands of loyalty program members belonging to the same "loyalty level", but each member of the loyalty program has a unique `loyaltyId` (which in this instance is the individual member's email address).
+The fact that `loyaltyId` is a unique identifier for each member makes it a good candidate for an identity field, whereas "loyalty level" is not.

 >[!IMPORTANT]
 >